Sudan: one of the world’s most severe humanitarian crises

 UN Agencies Involved and Their Role

-The UN Secretary-General has appointed his Personal Envoy for the Sudan, Ramtane Lamamra, who will support ongoing peace efforts.
+The UN Secretary‑General has appointed a Personal Envoy for Sudan to support diplomatic and peace efforts alongside regional actors.

 SDGs Connected to the Crisis